 He explores the scope and dynamics of place branding, and provides a step-by-step process to research, define, and deploy a winning brand strategy.
 He explains how to create a unifying overarching place brand to embrace tourism, economic development and community pride.
 And he demonstrates how to bring your brand to life through compelling designs, storytelling, experiences, placemaking, and wayfinding.

-The book provides techniques that are specific to the challenges encountered by smaller places.
-But the underlying principles and processes can just as readily be adapted to regions, counties, downtowns, Main Streets, and business districts.
+The book provides techniques that are specific to the challenges encountered by smaller places such as downtowns, Main Streets, and business districts.